Check out this great 30 second video

 Answer: Yes, many of the ancient chronicles describe the Inca's religious rituals in detail.
 Plus, well-preserved sacrificial children have been discovered in the remote high altitude peaks of the Andes as well as in mass sacrificial burial grounds; most recently in Miraflores a suburb of Lima, Peru., where hundreds of swaddled infants were apparently buried alive.

-It all started when the young, beautiful, petite Elvira Vivanco, wanted to become a registered nurse.
+It all started when my young, beautiful, petite mother, Elvira Vivanco wanted to become a registered nurse.
 Born and raised in Chorillos, a seaside suburb of Lima, Peru, Elvira was one of a family of 13 children, supported by a fisherman father, fed and clothed by a devoutly Catholic mother.

-Because flights to Peru were expensive, Elvira ("BeBe") and children visited Peru infrequently until the family moved there on an extended "education vacation" when Terry (Theresa's nickname) was eleven.
-She and her siblings attended John F. Kennedy elementary school in Mira Flores, a Spanish only school, despite its name.
-Afterward, the family moved back to the USA, living for a short time in Tennessee then finally settling in Roanoke, Virginia where the children attended a local catholic school.
+Because flights to Peru were expensive, Elvira ("BeBe"), my siblings and I visited Peru infrequently until the family moved there on an extended "education vacation"; I was eleven.
+My siblings and I attended John F. Kennedy elementary school in Mira Flores, a Spanish only school, despite its name.
+Afterward, the family moved back to the USA, living for a short time in Tennessee then finally settling in Roanoke, Virginia where we attended a local catholic school.

-As a college voice major, Terry also learned Italian and German then worked as a proofreader and editor at a now defunct vanity publishing company in New York City.
-Later she moved to Europe with her German husband where she began translating primarily business, technical and legal documents;.
-While raising 4 sons, she became a a freelance literary translator, using her maiden name Terry Laster.
-Since then she's translated more than fifteen titles some of which became bestsellers, including historical novel, “The Secret Healer” by Ellin Carsta.
+As a college voice major, I learned Italian and German then worked as a proofreader and editor at a now defunct vanity publishing company in New York City.
+Later I moved to Europe with my German husband where I began translating primarily business, technical and legal documents;.
+While raising 4 sons, I became a a freelance literary translator, using my maiden name Terry Laster.
+Since then I've translated more than fifteen titles some of which became bestsellers, including historical novel, “The Secret Healer” by Ellin Carsta.

-The product of over eight years of intense research, where Spanish and German fluency came in very handy, Daughters of the Sun is Theresa's first solo novel.
-She is currently working on the second novel of the Inca Empire series dealing with the brutal seven year Inca Civil War between royal half-brothers, Atahualpa and Huascar; many of the same characters from the first book will reappear in this and also in the third novel about resistance against the barbaric Spanish rulers by indigenous tribes of the Inca Empire.
+The product of over eight years of intense research, where Spanish and German fluency came in very handy, Daughters of the Sun is my first solo novel.
+I'm currently working on the second novel of the Inca Empire series dealing with the brutal seven year Inca Civil War between royal half-brothers, Atahualpa and Huascar; many of the same characters from the first book will reappear in the second book and also in the third novel about resistance against the barbaric Spanish rulers by indigenous tribes of the Inca Empire.

 My Peruvian mom and American dad, shortly after their wedding day.